ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 #### CNC A07G Hardware Requirements Specification (HRS)

+Included for reference, not for review as the project could not be completed in this form.

 | Req ID | Requirement | Review |
 | ------ | ----------- | ------ |
 | HRS-01 | The CNC router shall use 3 stepper motors to control X, Y, Z axis | N/A |